danishprakash/danishpraka.sh/wips/2018-01-15-write-a-shell.md

 ___

-# Finishing notes
+# Conclusion
-This post was more inclined towards a learning outcome rather than a full-fledged product.
-You'd probably never want to use a shell this basic but you probably now know how your favorite shells are working under the hood.
+This post is more inclined as a learning exercise rather than a full-fledged product.
+You'd probably never want to use a shell this basic but you probably now know how your favorite shells work under the hood.

 I've written a more advanced version of this shell including piping, history and other inbuilt commands [here](https://github.com/prakashdanish/dash).

+# Contribute
 If you find any errors or if you think this article can be improved in any way, ping me.